hamikm/Raytracer/raytracer/README.md

-The easiest way to run is to type "make view".
+This is a simple raytracer which uses my own math vector class.
+Spheres, planes, cylinders, point lights, and reflections are currently supported.
+I originally wrote this as a project for Caltech's CS11 class in summer 2015.
+Check out the sample image, sample.png, in the root directory.

+Also see example.dat in the root directoy for a demonstration of the scene description language which is used to specify the scenes that the raytracer t hen renders.
+If you modify this file you can then type "make view" for a quick rendering of the new scene.
 Make sure you have Eye of Gnome and the Boost libraries installed.
 On Ubuntu you can install them like this:

   sudo apt-get install eog
   sudo apt-get install libboost-all-dev

+If you want more control over image dimensions, the file format, and so forth, type "./rt" and read the output for instructions.

+The labs which guided this project have been uploaded to the root directory as labs.tar.gz.
 The Google test libraries needed for unit testing are included in this repository and are automatically built by the makefile.
 There is fairly good unit test coverage; look at some of the test suites to familiarize yourself with the provided classes.

 --------------------------------------------------------------------------------

-This simple ray tracer was written for Caltech's CS11 advanced C++ track in summer 2015.
-The lab specifications have been uploaded to this project as a tarball in the root directory called labs.tar.gz.

-I implemented the following Donnie's suggestion (verbatim from email):

-1)  Lights should also be scene objects, so the hierarchy is a bit better/ richer.
-SceneObject would have "Light" and "Shape" as children, and then you could have different kinds of lights and different kinds of shapes.

-2)  The scene description language needs lights.

-TODO:

-3)  It would be cool to add spotlights as well as area lights to the raytracer and to the scene description language.

-4)  Shadows also aren't too hard to figure out.
-When you have an intersection with an object, just cast a ray to each light.
-If the ray hits anything, skip that light.
+TODO: shadows, spot lights, area lights